 The modular construction of the façade allows ZSW to replace single photovoltaic elements to test new research results.
 The photovoltaic panels have been carefully integrated into the design of the elegant black façade.

-„The façade of a building represents the face to the city.
+„The façade of a building represents the face of the city.
 At ZSW, the external impact of the facade is reinforced by reflecting in-house research in the panels.
-This way, the façade is a landmark and an industry benchmark at the same time”, says Werner Frosch, managing director and partner of Henning Larsen.
+This way, the façade is a landmark and an industry benchmark at the same time”, says Werner Frosch, managing director, and partner of Henning Larsen.

 Transparency supports innovation